Serengeti National Park

-Few people forget their first encounter with the Serengeti.
+Few travelers forget their first encounter with the Serengeti.
 Perhaps it's the view from Naabi Hill at the park's entrance, from where the grasslands appear to stretch to the ends of the earth.
 Or maybe it's a coalition of lions stalking across open plains, their manes catching the breeze.
-Or it could be wildebeest and zebra migrating in their millions, following the ancient rhythm of Africa's seasons.
+Or it could be wildebeest and zebra migrating in their millions, following the ancient rhythm of the seasons.
 Whatever it is, welcome to one of the greatest wildlife-watching destinations on earth.

 At 14,763 sq km, the Serengeti is an epic place, and it's renowned for its predators, especially lions, leopards and cheetahs, with plenty of elephants in residence, too.
 A few black rhinos around Moru Kopjes offer a chance to glimpse all of the Big Five (lion, elephant, rhino, leopard and buffalo), although the rhinos are very rarely seen.
 It’s also an incredible birdwatching destination, with over 500 species to spot.